jr2ngb2/movie1/README.md

 Includes Login functionality , session , cookies used to save the booked ticket and timing as well as username as session variables.

-Movie Names , Images fetched from the nosql database.
+Movie Names , Images fetched from the nosql mongo database.